Tierion/lsat-js/README.md

 - Getting an LSAT the raw challenge (header without the `LSAT` type prefix)
 - Serializing and Deserializing from a "token" (i.e. what the client sends in the `Authorization` header)
-- Adding and verifying the preimage (it will throw if the preimage is not properly formatted or if it not does not match the invoice's payment hash)
+- Adding and verifying the preimage (it will throw if the preimage is not properly formatted or if it does not match the invoice's payment hash)
 - Checking if the macaroon is expired
 - Versioning through the Identifier class (also exposed via `lsat-js`) to support future updates to LSAT serialization